conaloneill/BotBoard/README.md

 17459182 - Nikolai Gladychev

-Java messageboard application built on Netflix's Eureka for Service Discovery, with Air Quality and Bitcoin Price bots.
+Java Message Board application using Netflix's Eureka for service discovery of integrated AirQuality and Bitcoin bots, with Swagger for API documentation.
 Full details on application [here](/BotBoardReport.pdf)